PatrikFomin/Log4NetToSeqLogger/README.md

 <h2>JSON parsing, i do not use Newtonsoft.json</h2>
 The parsing of your data is done by Newtonsoft.json.
 If you wish to use a different parser, then you will have to update one line of code inside SeqToLog4NetLogManager.cs.

-Navigate or search for the following method: LogDataToServer(LoggingEvent log, object structure) and update the following code,
+Navigate or search for the following method LogDataToServer(LoggingEvent log, object structure) and update the following code,

         // Change this line if you want to use a different JSON serializer var jsonData = Newtonsoft.Json.JsonConvert.SerializeObject(structure);
 to a Json serializer of your choice.

 <h2>Codebase</h2>